CycloneDX/cdxgen/README.md

       --server-host            Listen address                                                     [default: "127.0.0.1"]
       --server-port            Listen port                                                             [default: "9090"]
       --install-deps           Install dependencies automatically for some projects.
 Defaults to true but disabled for c ontainers and oci scans.
+Use --no-install-deps to disable this feature.
+                                                                                               [boolean] [default: true]
-Use --no-install-deps to disable this feature.         [boolean] --validate               Validate the generated SBOM using json schema.
+      --validate               Validate the generated SBOM using json schema.
 Defaults to true.
 Pass --no-validate to di sable.                                                          [boolean] [default: true]
       --evidence               Generate SBOM with evidence for supported languages.           [boolean] [default: false]